johnathanvman/F6/index.md

 				}
 			}else{//WET
 				if(s[5]=="Forest"){
-					Entrys.push("I put a flower behind SUB's ear, she twirls and asks if it looks good on her.")
+					Entrys.push("I put a flower behind SUB's ear. she twirls and asks if it looks good on her.")
 				}
 				if(unit(s[2]).Tags[0] == "Mousegirl"){
 					Entrys.push("I notice SUB is peeking at my cock, I ask if she thinks it will fit.
 She says she'd be willing to try!")